-To facilitate the prompt and efficient resolution of reasonable accommodation requests and approvals, the County will amend Chapter 17.60 (Reasonable Accommodations) to remove or modify the following two-Zoning Ordinance findings from Sections 17.60.070.D, and E, and F to mitigate subjective requirements for allowing reasonable accommodations requests:
+To facilitate the prompt and efficient resolution of reasonable accommodation requests and approvals, the County will amend Chapter 17.60 (Reasonable Accommodations) to remove or modify the following Zoning Ordinance findings from Sections 17.60.070.D, E, and F to mitigate subjective requirements for allowing reasonable accommodations requests:

-- D. Potential impact on surrounding uses; and - Whether the requested accommodation would impose an undue hardship on the immediate surrounding neighbors. - E.F.
-Physical attributes of the property and structures, including consistency of design with the immediate surrounding neighborhood.
+- D. Potential impact on surrounding uses. - E. Whether the requested accommodation would impose an undue hardship on the immediate surrounding neighbors. - F. Physical attributes of the property and structures, including consistency of design with the immediate surrounding neighborhood.

-Moreover, the County will limit the scope of the grounds for appeals of reasonable accommodation requests to whether the requested accommodation would constitute a direct threat to the health or safety of others (i.e., a significant risk of bodily harm) or would cause substantial physical damage to the property of others, and such risks cannot be sufficiently mitigated or eliminated by another reasonable accommodation, consistent with California Code of Regulations Title 2, Section 12179.
 In addition, in order to remove possible governmental constraints on housing for persons with disabilities, the County will amend Chapter 17.60 (Reasonable Accommodations) to remove all written noticing requirements, the ability for members of the public to request a public hearing in Section 17.60.060, and the ability for members of the public to appeal to the Board of Supervisors in Section 17.60.090.
 The County will ensure that this program is consistent with California Code of Regulations Title 2, Section 12179 and Article 18 (Disability) of the California Code of Regulations more generally.